jackalopelabs/jackalopes/MULTIPLAYER.md

 > **How to use this checklist**: Mark items as completed by changing `[ ]` to `[x]` as you progress through implementation.

+## 🚨 Quick Implementation Tactic (12-Hour Plan)

+Given our tight deadline, we're implementing a new entity state observer system to solve character representation and event synchronization issues.
+Here's our tactical plan:

+### 1. Core Entity System (3 hours)
+✅ **DONE:**
+- Create EntityStateObserver singleton as central source of truth
+- Implement MultiplayerSyncManager to bridge network and entity systems
+- Add SoundManager integrated with EntityStateObserver

+### 2. Server Enhancements (1 hour)
+- Add player type persistence in server's client records
+- Always include player type with position updates
+- Include player type with shot events

+### 3. Testing (3 hours)
+- Test with multiple browsers to verify character consistency
+- Verify shot sounds reach all players
+- Test character model consistency on reconnect

+### 4. Fallback Options (2 hours)
+If issues persist, implement:
+- Manual type override using localStorage
+- Forced character type assignment via url query params
+- Enhanced shot event broadcasting via localStorage

+### 5. Documentation (2 hours)
+- Document systems and interaction with screenshots
+- Create troubleshooting guide
+- Update MULTIPLAYER.md with final status

+This approach ensures our characters are correctly represented between all players and that shooting events reach every player with proper visual and audio feedback.

 ## Current Status

 We have completed all three phases of the implementation plan: Frontend Prototype, WordPress Plugin, and Game Integration with WordPress Backend.
-The multiplayer functionality is now working with the WordPress plugin server.
+However, we've identified critical issues with character representation and event broadcasting that need to be fixed.

 ### 🎉 Working Features
 - [x] Real-time player position updates visible to other players